bytecodealliance/cap-std/cap-tempfile/README.md

   </p>
 </div>

-`cap-tempfile` crate provides utilities for creating temporary directories via the [`tempfile`] crate, but which provide [`Dir`]s instead of `Path`s.
+The `cap-tempfile` crate provides utilities for creating temporary directories via the [`tempfile`] crate, but which provide [`Dir`]s instead of `Path`s.

 [`tempfile`]: https://crates.io/crates/tempfile